10 Tips for Your First Conversation with a Birth Mother

 Although it may be difficult to do, I recommend trying not to overanalyze what’s being said.
 Don’t sweat the awkward moments, because they might happen.
 After all, this is your first time talking with each other.
 It might be hard to believe, but birth mothers are likely just as nervous as you are.

 Set up a comfortable environment and make sure you have a good connection for your first phone call with the birth mother.
 Have this conversation in a private space so you can be yourself and limit distractions.
+Minimize any potential background noises such as your dishwasher running.
 Avoid using speaker phone so the birth mother does not feel like she is being interviewed.

 Birth mothers want to know that adoptive families are committed to their decision to adopt, so don’t hold back your enthusiasm.
 Let the birth mother know how happy you are to meet her and how excited you are to become a parent.